AmGamm/hello-world/readme.txt

-Hello Everyone!

-Woo-hoo, another line!

-Maybe this time it will work?

-Another line and save.
+Hello, this is my second try
+I hope it goes well!